Ignite Curiosity and Explore Possibilities

 With the dedicated guidance of our faculty, your K-5 child will develop a strong foundation of academic excellence, exemplary character and self-discovery through experience.
 These skills encourage the creative and critical thinking they’ll use to excel throughout their formal education — and the rest of their lives.

 From day one, Chadwick's Core Values — compassion, respect, honesty, responsibility and fairness — are embedded in the ethos of the Village and practiced at every opportunity.
 As a result, students become empathetic, communicative and character-driven.

 Students engage and inquire on a daily basis, learning to explore, hypothesize, collect evidence and communicate conclusions.
 They become thoughtful, inquisitive learners who can assess and thrive in challenging situations.

 Village School students cultivate a distinct openness to new and varying ideas, experiences and viewpoints that fuel their curiosity and passion for knowledge.

-Chadwick offers separate buildings and playgrounds for K-2 and 3-6, with a dedicated sixth-grade wing, giving students space to play, grow and lead.
+Chadwick offers separate buildings and playgrounds for K-2 and 3-5, giving students space to play, grow and lead.